Backpackers Guide to Zanzibar When Travelling on a Shoestring Budget

 Trips and tours on Zanzibar are cheapest if you do them by yourself.
 For example, you can get a guide in town to take you to Prison Island – but you can also go to the captain of one of the many boats and negotiate the rate directly (approx 50,000 TSH).

-For the dolphin tours on Zanzibar and Safari Blue, it is the same – go to Kizimkazi village and talk to the boat owners or captains yourself (approx 60,000 TSH per boat for dolphins, 70,000 TSH per person for Safari Blue).
+For the dolphin tours on Zanzibar it is the same – go to Kizimkazi village for dolphin tour and talk to the boat owners or captains yourself (approx 60,000 TSH per boat for dolphins)

 Snorkeling at Mnemba Island is best done from Matemwe village, Blue Lagoon snorkelling is near Michamvi and the famous The Rock restaurant.
 Anywhere along the East coast, you can also do snorkelling with a fisher boat so find them on any beach and negotiate a nice fee directly with them (for 15,000-20,000 TSH per person you will find someone on the beach to take you out on the sea, a bit more for Blue Lagoon).
 Trip to Jozani Forest can be done by public transport but then you might need to plan most of the day.